-Power problem leaves train stuck in Hudson River tunnel
+Train stuck in tunnel between NJ, NY finally makes it out

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

-Amtrak workers are in the tunnel assessing the extent of the damage.
+Amtrak is assessing the extent of the damage.

+A passenger from the disabled train became belligerent and sparked a stampede among passengers leaving the overcrowded station.

+Police said reports that shots were fired at the station are not true.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.